Mantovanelli1110/perturbed-hofstadter-well-definedness/README.md

 ## 📊 Guarantees

 * All structures are **finite and explicitly enumerated**
-* No randomness or heuristics
+* Fully deterministic (no randomness)
-* Fully deterministic pipeline
+* Complete pipeline reproducibility
 * Independent validation of key structures (two-mode system)

 This repository provides a: